 Benefits under b) and c) would be subject to an actuarial reduction, because the benefits would be paid earlier than the Scheme's normal pension age.
-Some or all of your benefits could be protected from the reduction if you were contributing to the Scheme on 30 September 2006 and you are a protected member as defined in the Guide to the LGPS for Eligible Councillors.
+Some or all of your benefits could be protected from the reduction if you were contributing to the Scheme on 30 September 2006 and you are a protected member as defined in the Full guide to the LGPS for councillors.
 Your council can agree not to make any reduction on compassionate grounds.

-If your benefits are paid under c) on or after age 50 and before age 55, they would be subject to a tax charge under the Finance Act 2004.
+If your benefits are paid under c) before age 55, they would be subject to a tax charge under the Finance Act 2004.
 This would be in addition to the normal PAYE tax on your monthly pension.